 If you and your spouse agree on all outstanding matters, you can proceed with an uncontested divorce.
-Even in uncontested divorces, you should let an attorney review your proposed settlement agreement.
+Even in uncontested divorces, you should let an experienced Birmingham family law attorney review your proposed settlement agreement.

-An attorney can help you with child custody issues as they develop during your divorce or in a separate action.
+A family law attorney in Birmingham, AL can help you with child custody issues as they develop during your divorce or in a separate action.
 Decisions involving child custody are among the most emotional and contentious issues in family law cases.

 Determining child custody involves deciding who will have legal custody and physical custody of your children.
 Legal custody deals with who will make important decisions on your child’s behalf.
 These decisions include medical care, religion, and education.

 Physical custody determines where your children will be spending the majority of their time.
 This means where your children will reside.
 If the court awards sole physical custody to one parent, then the non-custodial parent may have visitation rights.

 The law prefers that both parents maintain a relationship with their children.
 For this reason, family law courts in Alabama try to award joint custody in cases where it makes sense.
 However, if one parent is better equipped to care for the children than the other, or if the parents’ physical distance or ability to cooperate makes joint physical custody unworkable, the judge may opt to award sole custody to one parent.